MicroEJ/docs/VEEPortingGuide/uiImageRaw.rst

 See :ref:`section_image_grayscale_output`.

-This format requires a small header (around 20 bytes) to store the image size (width, height), format, flags (is_transparent etc.), row stride, etc.
+This format requires a small header (around 20 bytes) to store the image size (width, height), format, flags (is_transparent, etc.), row stride, etc.
-The required memory also depends on the number of bits per pixels of the MicroEJ format:
+The required memory also depends on the number of bits per pixel of the MicroEJ format:
 ::

       required_memory = header + (image_width * image_height) * bpp / 8;